Report: we have to change how we use land and produce food to fight climate change

 Susan Casey-Lefkowitz, chief program officer for the Natural Resources Defense Council said in a statement that avoiding some of the worst scenarios outlined in the report would require “aggressively protecting at least 30 percent of the world’s lands and 30 percent of our oceans by 2030 if we are to avert, and not hasten, the worst impacts of the climate crisis.”

-However, the window to act is closing, and once it does, it may be irreversible.
-In a call with reporters ahead of the release of the IPCC report, Carlos Nobre, a senior fellow at the World Resources Institute Brasil, warned that the rapid loss of tropical rainforests is especially concerning given how much carbon these ecosystems store and how quickly they are being lost.
+However, the window to act is closing, and once it does, the changes to the climate may be irreversible.
+In a call with reporters ahead of the release of the IPCC report, Carlos Nobre, a a senior scientist at the University of São Paulo and a senior fellow at the World Resources Institute Brasil, warned that the rapid loss of tropical rainforests is especially concerning given how much carbon these ecosystems store and how quickly they are being lost.

 Recent reports have showed that the Amazon rainforest is losing a soccer field-sized area every minute.
 Once deforestation reaches around 25 percent, the forest may not be able to move enough water to sustain itself and may degrade into a savanna, releasing gobs of carbon into the air.
 Right now, the Amazon has seen roughly 15 to 17 percent deforestation.
 “The Amazon may be closer to a tipping point than every before,” Nobre said.